Skip to main content

 I know it doesn't happen often, this interchanging of characters, because not only do you have to get the right books at the right time, but you have to be reading them at the same time.
 I read enough to remember some books and enough to forget a lot!
 So, the real-time evolution of both stories cemented my thought process on it.

 I think it's also good to pay attention to why this happened.
 Perhaps it's creating a character in my own mind, one that needs to be put to paper.
 Perhaps, it means this character reminds me of someone I need to reach out to.
 Perhaps it means I need to meet (or will meet) both Kate DiCamillo and Gabrielle Hamilton.
 (And if that's the case, I'm all for it!)
-It's being aware of what we read and how it relates to us that as a reader or writer, will benefit us as future readers and writers.
+It's being aware of what we read and how it relates to us as a reader or writers, will benefit us as future readers and writers.
 Can I use this?
 Can I learn from this?
 Can I apply the lessons learned or experienced in the story to my own life?

-As we live through this unprecedented time with this Covid-19 pandemic, the world has traveled back in time.
+As we live through this unprecedented time with this COVID-19 pandemic, the world has traveled back in time.
 We have gone back to a simpler "slow-living" time where cooking is normal, baking is extra normal and reading is an integral part of everyday life.
 If our world keeps anything from this pandemic, it would be a life filled with renaissance living: very full, very creative, and very full of family.

 Full of the things that matter.